 What is Bridgestone Manufacturer Warranty?

 At Bridgestone we offer our customers peace of mind through various warranty solutions.
-In the event of damage, all Bridgestone tyres purchased in New Zealand from an authorised Bridgestone dealer can be assessed under our manufacturer warranty.
+In the event of damage, all Bridgestone tyres purchased in New Zealand from an authorised Bridgestone store can be assessed under our manufacturer warranty.
 Assessments are completed by a trained professional from our technical team.

 Where we are unable to have a technician assess a customer’s tyres in store, a customer’s tyres will need to be surrendered if they wish to proceed with the claim.
 Find your nearest Bridgestone store to find out more.